cf73/humanity/content/collections/photography_contributions/antigua-cane-cutter.md

     content:
       -
         type: text
-        text: "I saw this guy riding along side saddle and stopped to talk.
-He thought that a clean-cut looking white guy wanted to buy drugs.
+        text: "I saw this guy riding along side saddle in Antigua and stopped to talk.
+He thought that a clean-cut white guy might want to buy drugs.
 I said no, I wanted to photograph him and his donkey.
-He was delighted and I asked him to ride a little into the field next to the road and then charge at me with the machete.
-Tjhat's how I got such a natural smile!"
+He was delighted.
+So I asked him to ride out a little into the field next to the road and then turn and charge at me with the machete.
+That's how I got such a natural smile!"
   -
     type: paragraph
     content: